-How you will ensure the programme offers strong creative support to talent, allowing them the opportunity to develop their work to a high standard.
+How you will ensure the programme offers strong support to talent, allowing them the opportunity to explore and develop their work.
 The programme should engage with a wide range of different styles across live action, including different genres and tones, and you should indicate how you will achieve this.

-We would expect the Programme Director to be based in Scotland, and the successful proposal will include provision for hosting this position within Scotland.
+We would expect the facilitator to be based in Scotland.